mearns/js-test-framework/README.md

 The fulfillment value of a returned thenable doesn't matter and will be ignored.

-You can have as many `then`'s in you test as you like, they will be run in sequence (unless marked as _pure_), and if any one results in a failure as described above, then the entire test case fails.
-It is generally preferable to have a small number of `then`'s in each test case, and use multiple test cases to test multiple things.
+You can have as many `oneMay`'s in you test as you like, they will be run in sequence (unless marked as _pure_), and if any one results in a failure as described above, then the entire test case fails.
+It is generally preferable to have a small number of `oneMay`'s in each test case, and use multiple test cases to test multiple things.

 Like `given` and `when`, this function has an attached `pure` method that is used to mark it as a pure step.